Article

 By looking to our true High Priest.
 His name is Jesus.
 Jesus is the greater Moses.
 He is the One who was not entitled but walked entrusted for us.

 We don’t have to be like Korah; we know Jesus.
 We don’t have to fight for us, He fights for us.
-His love frees us from us and invites us to walk with Him.
+His love frees us from ourselves and invites us to walk with Him.
 Here, in his love, we can walk as those entrusted and not become entitled.